Quantum correlation beyond entanglement: Holographic discord and multipartite generalizations: Introduction

 Besides exploring the notion of quantum correlation beyond entanglement, a generalization of the bipartite correlation to a multipartite setting has also garnered much interest recently.
 While the notion of the multipartite entanglement is not unique and there are various distinct proposals~\cite{Horodecki:2024bgc, Ma:2023ecg, Walter:2016lgl, Choi:2022lge, Gadde:2024jfi, Memmen:2023ftr, Dur:2000zz, Gadde:2022cqi, Gadde:2023zzj, Penington:2022dhr, Gadde:2023zni, Gadde:2024taa, Harper:2024ker, Iizuka:2025ioc, Iizuka:2025caq, Yuan:2024yfg, Basak:2024uwc, Balasubramanian:2024ysu, Ju:2024hba, Akers:2019gcv}, we argue that the classical correlation and quantum discord have natural generalizations to the multipartite settings.
 We discuss five different possibilities including a generalization from a holographic perspective using the so-called multi-entropy~\cite{Gadde:2023zzj,Penington:2022dhr}.

 This paper is organized as follows.
 In Section~\ref{sec:prelim}, we review the classical correlation and the quantum discord, which are the main quantities discussed in this paper.
-We will also briefly review holographic entanglement entropy and the entanglement wedge cross section.
-In Section~\ref{sec:proposal}, we present our main proposal for the bulk duals of classical correlation and quantum discord.
-We confirm various properties satisfied by the (boundary) classical correlation and quantum discord are also satisfied by the proposed duals.
-In Section~\ref{sec:ex}, we compute the holographic correlation measures in various setups in AdS$_3$/CFT$_2$ and see the same behavior is reproduced in Haar random states.
+In Section~\ref{sec:proposal}, we present our main proposal for the bulk duals of classical correlation and quantum discord and examine their properties.
+In Section~\ref{sec:ex}, we compute the holographic correlation measures in various setups in AdS$_3$/CFT$_2$ and Haar random states.
 In Section~\ref{sec:NEQC}, we define the non-entanglement quantum correlation (NEQC) and present its gravity dual.
-Its relation with the Markov gap and distillable entanglement is mentioned.
-In Section~\ref{sec:reflected}, the boundary dual of the holographic correlation measures is considered by employing the reflected entropy.
-Their properties are analyzed in detail.
-An explicit demonstration in a two-qubit example is also presented.
+Its relation with the Markov gap and distillable entanglement is clarified.
+In Section~\ref{sec:reflected}, the boundary dual of the holographic correlation measures is proposed based on the reflected entropy.
 In Section~\ref{sec:multi}, we propose five different multipartite generalizations of these correlation measures including a holographic one based on the multi-entropy.
-In Section~\ref{sec:concl}, we conclude with a summary and future outlook in quantum information and quantum gravity.
-Appendix~\ref{app:BTZ} presents the computation of the holographic classical correlation and quantum discord for the thermofield double state, whereas Appendix~\ref{app:hol-BH} deals with the Gibbs state.
-Appendix~\ref{app:rank2} presents the boundary dual calculations of these correlation measures of rank-two two-qubit states.
+In Section~\ref{sec:concl}, we conclude with a summary and future outlook in quantum information and gravity.
+Table~\ref{tab:corr} provides a list of notations for the correlation measures examined in this paper.
+Appendix~\ref{app:BTZ} presents a holographic computation for the thermofield double state, whereas Appendix~\ref{app:hol-BH} deals with the Gibbs state.
+Appendix~\ref{app:rank2} presents the boundary dual computation for rank-two two-qubit states.